moneytech/kalos/README.md

 KalOS is an operating system for the late IBM and IBM-compatible Personal Computer.
 It aims at being simple, and takes inspiration from OSs from the time (like DOS and CP/M).

+## Developement
+I am currently stuck on designing the keyboard driver, which is harder than I thougth.
+I want do do it right, so I will continue developing it when I feel inspired.

 ## Philosophy
 KalOS is a simple operating system.
 This means that as much complexity as possible is left to the user, or more specifically to user programs.
 I took this design decision since I wanted to keep my OS as small as possible.